vshpak/try1/README.md

 # try1

-That's branch of Dmitry's code.
+This is branch of Dmitry's code.
 Will use it as source for my experiments wiht Java.